-Lindsay Pederson: Brand Strategist, Owner, and Author of Forging an Ironclad Brand.
+Lindsay Pedersen: Brand Strategist, Owner, and Author of Forging an Ironclad Brand.

 How can we create workplaces where every voice matters, everyone thrives and finds meaning, and change and innovation happen naturally?

 Lindsay: What a big question.
-I was thinking about the common thread when I’m in a work environment where it feels like a thriving, vibrant culture.
+I was thinking about the common thread in a work environment that feels like a thriving, vibrant culture.
 What’s the common thread?
-What enables that and what I keep coming back to is this idea of psychological safety.
+What enables that, and what I keep coming back to, is this idea of psychological safety.

-All of the individuals in this workspace or this company feel respected and dignified as human beings.
+All individuals in this workspace or this company feel respected and dignified as human beings.
 It sounds so negative and necessary, but it’s surprisingly rare.

 The common thread is people in this company feel respected and dignified as a human being.

-I have noticed that when people feel safe, psychologically, they thrive and find meaning.
+I have noticed that people thrive and find meaning when they feel safe psychologically.
 When they succeed and find meaning, they naturally contribute.
 Meaningful to the business because they feel cared about, so they care too.

 Lindsay: Exactly.
 It’s like proper nutrition, sleep, and exercise as a foundation for health.
 You need those things.
-Otherwise, it doesn’t matter how many bottles of kale juice you’re drinking if you’re only sleeping four hours at night.
+Otherwise, it doesn’t matter how many bottles of kale juice you drink if you only sleep four hours at night.

 Bill: I received an anonymous quote one time about our interviews, but it so relates.
 They said, “This conversation invites and allows whole beings to show up; like whole food, whole beings are more nutritious to the system they exist within.”